-The Corporation has recovered some mineralized material from the Eagle Island Deposit.
+The Corporation has recovered some mineralized material from the Eagle Island Deposit and the Fish Island Deposit.
 Samples have been sent to a qualified independent laboratory in order to conduct some metallurgical tests on the material using current laboratory techniques and methods to confirm and, if possible, improve upon the historical reports completed for prior owners of the Western Lake St. Joseph property.
-Historical tests were reported to have been successful in producing concentrates with 65-67% iron with overall iron recoveries to concentrate in the range of 80%.
+Historical tests on samples from the Eagle Island Deposit were reported to have been successful in producing concentrates with 65-67% iron with overall iron recoveries to concentrate in the range of 80%.
 The historical test work was completed prior to the implementation of NI 43-101 and, accordingly, cannot be relied upon.